NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

-When each rig sensor has its own clock, or acquires images at is own rate, the discrepancy among the clocks (if the timestamp offsets are not set correctly) or insufficiently tight bracketing (cameras moving too much between acquistions meant to serve as brackets) may be source of errors as well.
+When each rig sensor has its own clock, or acquires images at is own rate, the discrepancy among the clocks (if the timestamp offsets are not set correctly) or insufficiently tight bracketing (cameras moving too much between acquisitions meant to serve as brackets) may be source of errors as well.
 In this case one can also try the tool with the ``--no_rig`` option, when the cameras are decoupled and see if this makes a difference.